ldoctoru/mediaserver-newsletter/README.md

 ## Contribution
 Feel free to contribute to this project by opening an issue or a pull request.

+A contribution guide is available in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 If you like this project, consider giving it a ⭐️.